 Porcelain crowns for your teeth look natural and function just like your own teeth.
 Porcelain crowns are highly recommended as the best option to replace or cap your teeth, when necessary.
 They’re easy to match to the color of your natural teeth, too.
 They’re so strong that they’re worth the investment, as opposed to lesser options that are more susceptible to breakage and wear.
 A porcelain crown costs a little more than an acrylic crown, but it also lasts a lot longer.
 How long do porcelain crowns last?
-Up to 30 years, when fitted properly by our best dentists in Yonkers, NY.
-Of course, you must take care of them properly to get the most wear out of them.
+Up to 30 years, when fitted properly by our best-rated dentists located in Yonkers, NY.
+Of course, you must take care of porcelain caps properly to get the most wear out of them.

-Dental crowns are synthetic caps placed on your teeth to protect them.
-Your specialists at dentistry center Park Avenue Smiles fits them over the top of your teeth either to strengthen them or make them look better when:
+Dental crowns are synthetic porcelain caps placed on your teeth to protect them.
+Specialists in our dentistry office fit them over the top of your teeth either to strengthen them or make them look better when:

 - Protecting a cracked tooth

-- Holding an large existing filling in place
+- Holding a large existing filling in place

 - Repairing a broken tooth